◯ ◯ ◯

 About:

-Since its formation in 1998 at the University of Plymouth, i-DAT has delivered world-class research which is manifest as a range of public projects (boundary-fluid art works, interventions, systems and cultural prototypes).
-These projects are delivered by the i-DAT Collective, a collaborative group of interdisciplinary artists, technologists and researchers. i-DAT is a vertex in an international network of researchers and practitioners and host to a community of PhD students and artists.
+i-DAT is an Open Research Lab for playful experimentation with creative technology.
+Since its formation in 1998 at the University of Plymouth, i-DAT has delivered world-class research which is manifest as a range of public projects (boundary-fluid art works, interventions, systems and cultural prototypes). i-DAT’s projects are delivered through interdisciplinary collaborations which place people and communities at their core. i-DAT is a vertex in an international network of researchers and practitioners and host to a community of PhD students and artists.

 i-DAT manages the Immersive Vision Theatre, delivering shows, productions and research into immersive media (Virtual Reality and Fulldome) environments.
-Further information can be found here:

 Over the last 20+ years i-DAT has had a syncretic relationship with Roy Ascott’s Planetary Collegium (& its CAiiA (Centre for Advanced Inquiry in the Interactive Arts), STAR (Science Technology and Art Research) and CAiiA-STAR manifestations).